SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param str enrollmentTypeId: The enrollment type ID of the enrollment.
     :param dict enrollmentFlags: The enrollment custom flags.
     :param dict requestData: The enrollment data related to the enrollment itself.
+    :param dict contextualData: Information about the context of the enrollment
     :param list biometricData: The enrollment biometric data.
     :param dict biographicData: The enrollment biographic data.
     :param list documentData: The enrollment biometric data.
     :param str finalize: Flag to indicate that data was collected.
     :param string transactionID: The client generated transactionID.
-    :return: a status indicating success or error and in case of success the enrollment ID.
+    :return: a status indicating success or error.

 .. py:function:: readEnrollment(enrollmentID, attributes, transactionID)
     :noindex: